Yashodhanpatil123/Offensive-Labs/README.md

 # Offensive-Labs
-This repo is all about Red teaming Labs
+This repo is all about Red team Labs